No Tags Found!

 Dear Saswata,

-Thank you very much for the "best advice" so for.
-I am very happy for this advice and I will negotiate with the management on this by apologising for what happened.
+Thank you very much for the "best advice" so far.
+I am very grateful for this advice, and I will negotiate with the management on this by apologizing for what happened.

 Hats off to your response!